 Stephanie Doupnik MD, MSHP

-Dr. Doupnik is a Principal Investigator at PolicyLab and the Center for Pediatric Clinical Effectiveness at Children’s Hospital of Philadelphia (CHOP) and an assistant professor of pediatrics at the University of Pennsylvania.
+Dr. Doupnik is a Principal Investigator at PolicyLab and Clinical Futures at Children’s Hospital of Philadelphia (CHOP) and an assistant professor of pediatrics at the University of Pennsylvania.
 Dr. Doupnik completed an undergraduate degree in comparative literature at the University of Virginia, medical school at Drexel University, and pediatrics residency at Boston Children’s Hospital and Boston Medical Center.
 She completed an Academic General Pediatrics fellowship at CHOP and a master’s degree in health policy research at the University of Pennsylvania.
 Her research has been funded by the National Institute of Mental Health, the Cardinal Health Foundation, and the Academic Pediatric Association.
 Her research publications are visible here.